Jakho

 image

-At this point, you can power down, install the graphics card, and restart.
+At this point, you can shut down, install the graphics card, and restart.

 Postscript#

-As the title suggests, the journey was indeed not that simple.
-After installing the graphics card, it was recognized normally, and after installing the NVIDIA driver, the video memory frequency and everything else were also normal.
+As the title suggests, the journey has not been simple.
+After installing the graphics card, it was recognized normally, and after installing the NVIDIA driver, everything regarding memory frequency was also normal.

 What puzzled me was that after rebooting, executing nvidia-smi in the command line surprisingly indicated no devices.
-When I opened the Device Manager, I saw that the graphics card had a yellow triangle warning.
+When I opened the device manager, I saw that the graphics card had a yellow triangle icon.
 I rebooted several times, but it was still ineffective, and it seemed like a failure.
-I then uninstalled the driver, rebooted, and reinstalled it, and to my surprise, it was successfully recognized again.
-However, after another reboot, the yellow triangle warning reappeared.
+Then I uninstalled the driver, rebooted, and reinstalled it, and to my surprise, it was successfully recognized again.
+However, after another reboot, the yellow triangle icon reappeared.

-Could it be that I missed some settings?
-I was completely baffled and spent several days trying to find the cause, but there were no related cases online.
+Could there be some missing settings?
+I was completely baffled and spent several days without finding the cause, and there were no related cases online.

-Until one day, I looked back at the photos I took of the graphics card and discovered that a capacitor had fallen off the upper right corner of the graphics card.
-I immediately contacted the seller for a replacement, suspecting that this might be the cause.
+Until one day, while looking back at the photos I took of the graphics card, I noticed that a capacitor had fallen off the upper right corner of the graphics card.
+I immediately contacted the seller for a replacement, suspecting that this might be the issue.

 image

 After a long wait for the replacement, I was surprised to find that the new graphics card had the same issue.
-After rebooting WIN10, I needed to uninstall the driver and reinstall it for the graphics card to work properly.
+After rebooting Windows 10, I needed to uninstall the driver again and reinstall it for the graphics card to function properly.
 I suspect it might be due to the motherboard being too old or some issue with the system drivers.
-However, since I rarely shut down, I just made do with it.
-I plan to try installing WIN11 or find another way to research it when I have time.
+However, since I rarely shut down my machine, I made do with it.
+I plan to try installing Windows 11 or look for other solutions when I have time.

-Later, I discovered that I only needed to disable ECC detection in the NVIDIA driver management after successfully installing the driver once.
+Later, I found that I only needed to enter the NVIDIA driver management and disable ECC detection after successfully installing the driver once.
 I tested it, and after rebooting, the driver would no longer drop.

 Loading...